UVADS/git-basics/00-setup.md

 ## First-time Configuration

+Confirm your installation is working by issuing the `git` command from within your terminal.
+You should see a number of subcommands avaialable to you.

 The first time you use git you will encounter a couple of setup issues:

 - The first time you clone a repository from GitHub using a new ssh key you will get a "key fingerprint" approval request.
 You can safely say "Yes" to this request, which you will only be asked once.
-- The first time you try to commit code on your laptop using git you will be asked to configure two settings - your name and email.
+- The first time you try to commit code on your laptop using `git` you will be asked to configure two settings - your name and email.
 This is simply to identify you in the log of commits and changes.
 Here are the two settings; replace the values in quotes with your own info:

     git config --global user.name "Your Name"
     git config --global user.email "mst3k@virginia.edu